RaoulLuque/visgraph/README.md

 ### Crate features

-visgraph currently only has a single feature which is enabled by default:
+visgraph currently only has a single feature:

-* `svg_to_img`: Enables conversion from SVG to PNG using resvg.
-If you disable this feature, only SVG output will be available, but the crate will be smaller, as resvg is a large dependency.
+* `img`: Enables exporting graphs to PNG using [resvg][resvg-url].
+Enabling this feature adds a dependency on the [resvg][resvg-url] crate and thus increases compile times.

 ## Getting Help